crsmith01/hw10-note-taker/README.md

 ```
 1. JavaScript
 2. Express.js
+3. Node.js
-3. Bootstrap
+4. Bootstrap
-4. HTML
+5. HTML
-5. CSS
+6. CSS
 ```

 ## User Story

 ```
-AS A small business owner
+AS A small business owner,
 I WANT to be able to write and save notes
 SO THAT I can organize my thoughts and keep track of tasks I need to complete
 ```